beginning of content

 Your doctor may recommend you take a course of antibiotics to reduce your risk of infection.

-Complications of group A streptococcal disease
+What are the complications of group A streptococcal disease?

 In some people, a group A streptococcal infection can lead to serious complications.
 These can include: